-Do you have trouble getting answers to email you send?
-Are there some people with whom you need to communicate on a regular basis who not only don’t answer your email, but also are seldom available to take your phone calls?
+Do you have trouble getting answers to email you send at work?
+Are there some people with whom you need to communicate on a regular basis who don’t answer your email and seem to be avoiding your phone calls?

 Before you chalk up the lack of communication to other people’s bad work habits or rudeness, take a close look at your own communication style.
-It’s possible that those who never seem to answer your emails or take your phone calls aren’t careless, forgetful, or rude.
-They may be just trying to avoid you.
+It’s possible that those who don't answer your emails or take your phone calls aren’t careless, forgetful, or rude.
+They just may be trying to avoid you.

-If you don’t have an ongoing personal disagreement with someone and they aren’t trying to hide from you because they owe you work or money, the problem could be the way you communicate in email.
-You see, the effect of what you say in email often looks and “sounds” different to the recipient than it would if you were talking to them in person.
+If you don’t have an ongoing personal disagreement with someone and they don't owe you work or money, the problem could be the way you communicate in email.
+You see, what you say in email often “sounds” different to the recipient than it would if you were talking to them in person.
 If the email messages you send seem condescending, petty, picky, or needlessly complicated, you’ll find it increasingly difficult to get responses in a timely fashion.

-Here are some of the most aggravating email faux pas to avoid.
+Here are some of the most aggravating email mistakes to avoid.

-Similarly, if you send a team member an email request to pull together a report on the team progress or do some other task, tell them what you want done and when you need it by.
+- Similarly, if you send a team member an email request to pull together a report on the team progress or do some other task, tell them what you want done and when you need it by.
 Don’t include a lot of detail about why it’s important to do the task or how you expect them to pay attention to all the details and format the report the way they were taught.
 If it’s a task they know how to do, state the task and the deadline in a sentence or two.
-(And don’t forget to say “Please” and “Thanks.”)

 If you keep the tips above in mind, remember that email recipients aren’t necessarily thinking about the same things you are at the time they get your email, and remember to say “Please” and “Thank You” often, you’ll find more of your email will get prompt replies and more of the things you need done, will get done quickly.